TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/06-Module_1-Lecture 5-What are we trying to measure.md

 - "Optical remote sensing systems measure reflected sunlight."
 - "We can also image  heat coming from the earth itself - that is the basis of thermal imaging."
 - "Fires burning on the earth's surface can also be detected  and mapped."
 - "Some sensors image with hundreds of closely spaced wavebands so that fine details in reflectance spectra can detected.
-Those sensors are called hyperspectral, as against multispectral when fewer than about 10wavebands areused."
+Those sensors are called hyperspectral, as against multispectral when fewer than about 10 wavebands are used."
 - "Water absorption bands are generally avoided with multispectral sensors."
 ---